PROGRAMS and SERVICES

-- Each Friday, fellows, faculty, and members of the microbiology laboratory attend an interactive noon case conference in which the Washington Hospital Center and Georgetown University Hospital fellowship programs also participate remotely.
+- Each Friday, fellows, faculty, and members of the Microbiology Service attend an interactive noon case conference in which the Washington Hospital Center and Georgetown University Hospital fellowship programs also participate remotely.
 The three programs alternate weeks to present and discuss a wide variety of cases.

 Because Wednesday and Friday conferences are broadcast, NIH fellows are able to participate in these conferences at three of their five rotation sites.
 In addition, fellows participate in conferences specific to their outside rotations, including both didactic and case-based sessions.

-In addition to the above scheduled weekly conferences/lectures, there are weekly teaching conferences centered on topics relevant to the NIAID inpatient immunodeficiency ward, HIV clinic, and parasitology service.
-Additional clinical talks include the weekly NIAID Grand Rounds; the weekly NIH Clinical Center Grand Rounds; the monthly meeting of the Greater Washington Infectious Disease Society (GWIDS), in which all infectious diseases programs of the metropolitan Washington, DC, area rotate in presenting their more interesting cases; and citywide quarterly tropical medicine meetings.
+In addition to the above scheduled weekly conferences/lectures, there are weekly teaching conferences centered on topics relevant to the NIAID inpatient ward, HIV clinic, and parasitology service.
+Additional clinical talks include the weekly NIAID Grand Rounds; the weekly NIH Clinical Center Grand Rounds; the monthly meeting of the Greater Washington Infectious Disease Society (GWIDS), in which all infectious diseases programs of the metropolitan Washington, DC, area rotate in presenting their more interesting cases.
 Numerous other conferences and didactic lectures are offered on a wide range of research and clinical subjects on a daily basis at NIH.

 During the first year, fellows have three weeks of vacation and one week dedicated to exploring potential research options for the subsequent years of the fellowship via meetings with potential research mentors.